-(viii) All overtime rates carned by an employee shall be paid in full, and no deduction shall be made from such overtime rates by reason of any time not worked by such employee.
+(viii) All overtime rates earned by an employee shall be paid in full, and no deduction shall be made from such overtime rates by reason of any time not worked

-(ix) All duty performed by time workers in excess of or outside the hours mentioned above in this sub-clause, or in excess of the hours of a shift, shall be overtime, and shall be paid for at the rate of time and a half for the first three hours on any one shift, and double time thereafter. (x) All duty performed by piece workers in excess of or outside the hours mentioned above in this sub-clause, or in excess of the hours of a shift, shall be overtime, and shall be paid for at the rate of rate and a half for the first three hours on any one shift, and double rate thereafter. (xi) Double time or double rate shall be paid for all work done on Saturday after 12 noon and on Sunday.
-Where the hours of the ordinary working week are worked within five days or five nights, any work done on the sixth day or night shall be paid for at double time or double rate. (xii) Where notice of overtime in excess of one hour has not been given during the previous shift, and where the tea interval is insufficient to enable an employee to visit his home, 2s. shall be paid as an allowance that the same allowance shall be to visit his home, 2s. shall be paid as an allowance for tea money, and the same allowance shall be made for each moal reasonably occurring during such overtime work.
+(viii) All overtime rates earned by an employee shall be paid in full, and no deduction shall be made from such overtime rates by reason of any time not worked by such employee. (ix) All duty performed by time workers in excess of or outside the hours mentioned above in this sub-clause, or in excess of the hours of a shift, shall be overtime, and shall be paid for at the rate of time and a half for the first three hours on any one shift, and double time thereafter. (x) All duty performed by piece workers in excess of or outside the hours mentioned above in this sub-clause, or in excess of the hours of a shift, shall be overtime, and shall be paid for at the rate of rate and a half for the first three hours on any one shift, and double rate thereafter. (xi) Double time or double rate shall be paid for all work done on Saturday afternoon and on Sunday.
+Where the hours of the ordinary working week are worked within five days or five nights, any work done on the sixth day or night shall be paid for at double time or double rate. (xii) Where notice of overtime in excess of one hour has not been given during the previous shift, and where the tea interval is insufficient to enable an employee to visit his home, 2s. shall be paid as an allowance for tea money, and the same allowance shall be made for each meal reasonably occurring during such overtime work. (xiii) Any employee required to work more than six consecutive shifts without a clear interval of 36 hours after the sixth shift until he shall have had such clear interval of 36 hours between shifts. (xiv) No junior worker under seventeen years of ago, nor any female or apprentice, shall be on duty in any event before 8 a.m. or later than 9 p.m. on any working day. (xv) An employer shall not require or permit any female employee to work overtime after 6 p.m., unless at least one other female person is working with her. (xvi) No employee under sixteen years of age shall be employed on o